-Guns & Rain is a curated online gallery of contemporary fine art from southern Africa, including South Africa, Zimbabwe, Namibia and Botswana.
-Most of our artists are young and emerging, but some of them are already established.
+Guns & Rain works with contemporary fine artists from southern Africa, including South Africa, Zimbabwe, Namibia and Botswana.
+Most of our artists are young and emerging, whilst some of them are already established.

 The name ‘Guns & Rain’ is used with acknowledgement and thanks.
 It comes from the acclaimed work of South African-born British anthropologist and playwright David Lan, who wrote about guerrillas and spirit mediums in Zimbabwe’s liberation struggle — for its reference to nature, culture, identity, land, struggle, change, and many other important African themes.
 Guns & Rain is committed to fair, mindful and ethical trade.